 Jason Morrison (President of the Pacific Institute and Head of the CEO Water Mandate) was a speaker in this plenary together with Oscar Cordeiro (Director of Regulation – Brazilian National Water Agency) and Tom Williams (Director for Water – World Business Council for Sustainable Development).

 The event brought together Brazilian and international professionals and companies, and also included academia, experts, and international organizations.
 Discussions at the Water & Business event centered around water challenges, public policy, existing solutions and technologies in Brazil and globally, and specifically the UN’s Sustainable Development Goal #6 on water and sanitation.

 Through presentations, panel discussions, and break out groups, participants were able to:

-- Discuss ways to increase the investments in infrastructure in Brazil.
-It was pointed out that it is necessary to stimulate the greater role of private banks and the capital market in projects, and to reassess the role of public financing.
+- Discuss ways to increase investments in infrastructure in Brazil.
+It was pointed out that it is necessary to stimulate the role of private banks and the capital market in projects, and to reassess the role of public financing.

 More investments in sanitation are necessary to achieve universal access in Brazil.
 The average annual investment between 2010 and 2017 was R$13.6 billion (around USD 3.5 billion).
 According to the CNI (2018), the average required to achieve universalization in 2033 is almost R$22 billion (around USD 5.6 billion).
 To reach the average level of investments required for Plansab‘s target, investments would have to increase by about 60% (CNI, 2018).

 In light of what was presented and discussed, starting with the 8th World Water Forum and more recently with the Rio Water Week, it seems that Brazil has a long and winding road to achieve water security.

 However, we have laid the groundwork and started an awareness process culminating with the creation of collective action efforts from a variety of stakeholders, including the private sector, government, and civil society, in order to to meaningfully advance water security in Brazil.